- What does Learn@Forbes do?

 - BrainStation and The Tech Academy are tech bootcamps that have in-person and online offerings in product management, data science, and other topics.

 - For people with an interest in data science, Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.

 - Free online resources, SoloLearn and the Mode tutorials have tracks in SQL, as well as other programming languages.

 - DataCamp, Dataquest, Promotable, Divergence Academy, and Data Science Dojo are also options for current and aspiring data scientists.
 They offer individual courses, as well as in-depth tracks.

 - Those interested in online learning platforms can also check out Udemy, Coursera, QuickSprout, and Simplilearn.
 People can use these popular education tools to develop or advance their current tech skills.

 Learn@Forbes is an online digital resource for aspiring and current digital marketers, product managers, and others who are looking to advance their knowledge in their respective fields.
 However, students learn without live sessions or any interaction with instructors and the programs do not offer job search guidance.

 Pathrise is a full service organization that helps fellows with every component of the job search.
 Our mentors have years of experience on both sides of the hiring table.
-Fellows participate in workshops and 1-on-1 sessions that focus on resume and LinkedIn optimization, portfolio building, technical and behavioral interviewing, salary negotiation, and more.
-Our program is flexible and fellows can request ad hoc sessions alongside their weekly interactions with mentors.
+Fellows participate in workshops and 1-on-1 sessions.
+Our curriculum focuses on resume and LinkedIn optimization, portfolio building, technical and behavioral interviewing, salary negotiation, and more.
+The program is flexible.
+Fellows can request ad hoc sessions alongside their weekly interactions with mentors.